“The natural vs synthetic fabrics argument is easy! Natural = good, synthetic = bad.”

 Enough with greenwashing!
 Here’s how to tell if a brand is actually as sustainable as it sounds or just another fast fashion company pretending to be ethical.

 Spoiler alert: yes, unfortunately it is.
-Find out exactly how cotton is bad for the environment and get ready to discover its sustainable, ethical alternative.
+Find out exactly how cotton is bad for the environment (and discover its more ethical alternatives).